Skip to content

 I used to respond to text messages immediately, absolutely no patience to wait.

-I was crazy like a rat between two holes, I used to check my email more than hundred times in a day, maybe every 10-15 minutes.
+In the past, I was crazy like a rat between two holes, I used to check my email more than hundred times in a day, maybe every 10-15 minutes.

 I couldn’t make good, healthy and intimate relationships with anybody because I never paid hundred percent attention to anybody because of my smartphone.